nanayawvasco8/Nanayaw_vasco/README.md

 # Nanayaw_vasco
-A student reporter, a cyber student, a netwrok marketer, a gen z and a footballer
+A student reporter, a cyber student, a network marketer, a gen z and a footballer